Marlborough Street, Faringdon, Oxfordshire

 During the Second World War the church was used as a canteen and cinema for troops stationed in the area.

-Hugh of Faringdon was an English Tudor martyr.
+The church is dedicated to Bl.
+Hugh of Faringdon, an English Tudor martyr.
 Born in the late fifteenth century, probably in Faringdon, he was elected Abbot of Reading in 1520, and later became one of Henry VIII’s chaplains.
 He sat in Parliament from 1523 to 1539.
 In 1539, Faringdon declined to surrender Reading Abbey, was accused of high treason and sentenced to death.

 The church has rubble stone walls and a slate roof.
 The front, northwest-facing elevation is rendered and has ashlar stone dressings to the windows, quoins and gable-ended battlement.
 The front is three-bay, with two large Gothic windows and a central entrance with ashlar-fronted, rusticated porch.
 The porch is topped by a mini-battlement with a trefoil cut out of the ‘pediment’.
 The sides and rear elevation of the church are unrendered, with two large Gothic windows in each side (those in the south wall are blind because the sacristy adjoins this side).
 The windows of the front and north elevations have wooden frames with Y-tracery and large panes of plain glass.
 The east windows contain small panes of clear leaded glass with Harlequin borders of red, blue and yellow glass.
 The windows of the north and east elevations are set in brick surrounds with small keystones.